 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a eARC edition that was published by Harlequin on September 1, 2014 and has 384 pages.
+urban fantasy that was published by Harlequin on September 1, 2014 and has 384 pages.

 Explore it on Goodreads or Amazon.